 I feel it is now time to create more allies, create more supportive organizations, and give a way for organizations that want to become intersex inclusive direction on how they can help us end these atrocities that intersex people face.
 These human rights violations are in regards to aborting healthy intersex fetuses, and ending non-consenting… Continue reading Why I feel INTERSEX should be added to the LGBTQ rainbow

 I have an intersex cousin who was born about ten years after me.
 They allowed a surgeon to cut off their child's phallus for no good reason.
 They allowed themselves to be talked into the utterly crazy belief that all there is to be a woman is to be missing a penis.
 Worse, this surgeon… Continue reading Being rejected by my family because of what I represent when I speak up for my intersex cousin who was mutilated.

 Stop Cutting us With Steel We are not a myth, We are real.
 We are hermaphrodites.
-To be cut by blade, and by steel.
+To be cut by the blade, and by steel.
 To be erased, by this cruel world.
 That is threatened by our existence.
-We are not myth, We are real.
+We are not a myth, We are real.
 We are hermaphrodites.
-That word HERMAPHRODITE you even destroyed that too!… Continue reading Poem: Stop Cutting us With Steel
+That word HERMAPHRODITE you even destroyed… Continue reading Poem: Stop Cutting us With Steel

 Language is very important, and language can do harm.
 Here is one example to why: The biggest priority most intersex activist/advocates/educators have, like me, is decreasing genital mutilation in babies born with intersex traits and decreasing our bodies being aborted when detected before birth.
 This means "Born in the wrong body" transgender theories, can do… Continue reading The difference between transgender and intersex and the harm that wrong language can bring